K-9 Bane’s memorial service to be held today

 “Once I got the dog, we spend thousands of hours together training.
 They live with us, they ride with us constantly, they’re always around us.
 Eventually, they get integrated into the family,” Brooks told KSN News.

 The public is invited to stop by the Sedgwick County Extension Office between noon and 2 p.m. to honor Bane’s service to the citizens of Sedgwick County.
-The Extension Office is located at 7001 West 21st Street North.
+The Extension Office is located at 7001 W. 21st St.

-The Wichita Metro Crime Commission is collecting donations to be applied towards fees incurred in the loss and replacement of the late K9.
+The Wichita Metro Crime Commission is collecting donations for fees incurred in the loss and replacement of the late K9.
 You can click here to find out how to donate.